Task Force 157: Achievements

 That same year, Task Force 157 identified two crucial choke points in Europe in regards to Soviet warship and merchant vessel movements.
 During this time, the unit recorded over 20,000 ships, while producing over 40,000 pictures of those ships.
 This intelligence collection allowed the United States government to have a better understanding of Soviet intentions and relations in Europe and the Arab Nations.
 During this time, Task Force 157 was able to collect intercepted communications, then translate and report them to the proper agencies.
 Another major achievement that was reported in the human source intelligence report summarized Iraqi and Soviet naval activities in the Persian Gulf in relation to seaborne arms shipments.

 In 1974, a similar declassified activity update explained that production from Task Force 157 had "increased dramatically" over the last four years (1970-1974).
-Operations during this time had foci in the Leningrad area, Black Sea Ports, Kola Inlet and Soviet involved in the Far East.
+Operations during this time had focused in the Leningrad area, Black Sea Ports, Kola Inlet and Soviet involved in the Far East.
 Members of Task Force 157 were able to enter China and North Korea "nearly 100 times".
 The purpose of these missions was to collect information, pictures, and any other products of collection of Communist China and North Korean ship construction and naval order of battle.
 A new Chinese missile-equipped patrol boat was discovered, photographed, and confirmed.
 Task Force 157 agents were also able to confirm the first North Korean guided missile boat constructed entirely in North Korea.

 Don Nielsen, the commander of Task Force 157, wrote a memo to the Director of Naval Intelligence (DNI) in 1975 to dissuade him from dissolving Task Force 157.
 The purpose of this memo was to offer a solution to the decision to dissolve Task Force 157, and to ensure that the DNI was in full possession of the facts.
 Nielsen explains that he is in shock that the DNI considered disestablishing the leader in Defense clandestine collection.
 He also explains that cutting Task Force 157 from the Navy will remove any chances of creating a similar task force in the future.
 Nielsen describes the units actions as irreplaceable because of the unique methods of collection by unconventional means.
 Task Force 157 was able to avoid traditional government elicitation techniques by relying on commercial and business operations.
 Nielsen also highlights the amount of resources, projects, and manpower that would have to be transferred to other portions of the Navy, consistently stating that the reallocation of assets would be more wasteful.